trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/electronics_basic/Multimeter.md

 In this lesson, you will:

-* What a multimeter can do for you
+* Learn what a multimeter can do for you
 * Learn to use a multimeter
 * Learn to use it safely